Call us 203-307-5500

 Child exploring natural materials as part of the Reggio Emilia curriculum.

-What is the Reggio Emilia Curriculum?
-A Guide
+What Is the Reggio Emilia Curriculum?
+A Parent’s Guide

-As a parent, it’s easy to feel the pressure to be your child’s first teacher, armed with flashcards and structured activities.
-But what if your role was less about instruction and more about discovery?
+Feeling the pressure to be your child’s first teacher, armed with flashcards and structured activities?
+You’re not alone.
+But what if your role was less about instruction and more about shared discovery?
 The Reggio Emilia approach invites you to be a co-explorer alongside your child, learning and wondering together.
 It honors you as an essential partner in their education.
-In this philosophy, the reggio emilia curriculum isn’t a checklist of things you need to teach.
-Instead, it’s the story that unfolds as you observe your child’s interests, ask thoughtful questions, and provide the tools for them to investigate their own big ideas.
+With this philosophy, the reggio emilia curriculum isn’t a rigid checklist of things to teach.
+Instead, the reggio approach curriculum is the story that unfolds as you observe your child’s interests and provide the tools for them to investigate their own big ideas.

 Key Takeaways